Rameshzende/node_leaning/README.md

-This is first step node to-words learning
+This is single step node to-words learning

-# node_leaning
+# Node Learning